Wandering in Strange Lands

-Wandering in Strange Lands: A Daughter of the Great Migration Reclaims Her Roots is a memoir by Morgan Jerkins, published August 4th 2020 by Harper.
+Wandering in Strange Lands: A Daughter of the Great Migration Reclaims Her Roots is a memoir by Morgan Jerkins, published on August 4, 2020 by Harper.

 Reception

 Wandering in Strange Lands received excellent reviews from The New York Times and Publishers Weekly, as well as a starred review from Booklist.
 The book was also well-reviewed by Kirkus, USA Today, and BookPage.
 Library Journal gave it a mixed review.